LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

 The `Spinlock` essentially using the atomic "test and swap" instruction `amoswap` provided by risc-v, and in the phase of acquire, since the lock might be held by another cpu, so it simply retry forever inside a loop to keep applying the lock (there is no logic such as wait in a queue to let it wait effectively, because `Spinlock` is the simplest implementation here).
-But when it comes to release the lock, since the lock has already held by current cpu, so try loop is no longer need.
+But when it comes to releasing the lock, since the lock has already been held by current cpu, try loop is no longer needed.

-However, any unexpected interruption is able to break the lock, so we can noticed that once the lock is held, the cpu interrupt will  be disabled.
-Of cause this will significantly impact the performance, but after all, for a teaching OS, simplicity is more important than performance :) .
+However, any unexpected interruption is able to break the lock, so we can notice that once the lock is held, the cpu interrupt will be disabled.
+Of cause, this will significantly impact the performance, but after all, for a teaching OS, simplicity is more important than performance :) .

 At last, the `__sync_synchronize()` internally call `fence` instruction, to keep the memory ordering before and after the "test and swap".
 And since the “AMO” instructions in risc-v by default not support any memory barrier(need to add extra "aq, rl" after the instruction), and to make sure the compiler can also realize the memory ordering, the `fence` is added before and after the "AMO" instructions to ensure the correct memory ordering in both cpu and compiler.
 The memory model of risc-v is complicated, here is a [good video](https://youtu.be/QkbWgCSAEoo?si=0cMjiypXe8iTUntZ) to talk about that.

-Now we got familiar with the basic lock, in the next let's take a look at [`Sleeplock`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/sleeplock.rs#L6):
+Now we are familiar with the basic lock, in the next let's take a look at [`Sleeplock`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/sleeplock.rs#L6):

  ```rust
  // sleeplock.rs